-Also, some people make the mistake of squatting a lot in the exercise.
+Also, some people make the mistake of squatting a lot of the exercise.
 To make things easy, it is better to remove this part.
 Then you will only need to perform at your shoulder joint.
-So, remain in a standing position as you do the iron cross exercise.
+So, remain standing as you do the iron cross exercise.

-For doing the lift, you also need to consider taking a fractional weight plate set.
-Conventional dumbbells are too heavy for some people.
-They can cause the plateaus of the exercise to occur speedily.
-This will cause injury and decrease the results that you gain otherwise.
+Also, this will cause injury and decrease the results you gain otherwise.
 You can make steady progress in the core exercise if you use micro jumps in your weight.
-Also, it will reduce your overall frequency of getting to the plateaus.
+Thus, it will reduce your overall frequency of getting to the plateaus.

 Modifications to Exercise